Entrepreneurs are powering two of the biggest current consumer trends, the gig and the online marketplace economies.

 Offering cash flow and budget management functionalities to vendors, seamlessly integrated into their banking journey, can provide a helping hand.

-While this feature may not be widely available on eCommerce marketplaces just yet, integrated cash flow management presents the potential to give a real competitive advantage to vendors.
+While this feature may not be widely available on eCommerce business marketplaces just yet, integrated cash flow management presents the potential to give a real competitive advantage to vendors.
 Crucially, it allows platforms to simplify the operational issues small businesses face by creating a one-stop-shop destination – transaction and payment combined with banking services and valuable insights.

 3. Digital wallets